Having worked with fish most of my life, I have a strong desire to help others to be successful in the hobby.

-While the range is very important, it's also important that the temperature stay consistent.
+While the range is very important, it's also important that the temperature stays consistent.
 The smaller the tank or bowl, the faster the water temperature changes due to conditions in the room.

 Rapid temperature changes can stress fish and make them more susceptible to disease and parasites.